Characters of the Devil May Cry series: Urizen

 Urizen, the primary antagonist in Devil May Cry 5, is the demonic half of Vergil that came into being when Vergil used the Yamato to purge his humanity to become a full Demon.
 Urizen proceeds to plant a Qliphoth Tree in Red Grave City so he can acquire its fruit to become the undisputed ruler of the Underworld, only to be defeated by Dante and absorbed by his other half V. Urizen is voiced by Daniel Southworth in the English version and Shunsuke Sakuya in the Japanese version.
 Urizen was meant to remind players of Mundus, the original Demon King from the 2001 Devil May Cry game.
 Itsuno said, "Urizen is definitely the strongest enemy of the entire Devil May Cry saga ... the most powerful.
 You've seen it: every time he appears, he sits on his throne and, maybe sometimes, he moves a little, but that's it.
 We want to make people understand how a fight against him can be completely crazy."

+White Rabbit

+The White Rabbit is an antagonist in the Devil May Cry 3 tie-in manga, later reimagined as the main antagonist of the Netflix series.
+Originally a demon possessing the White Rabbit Doll of a girl named Alice, and covertly hired Dante to rescue her in order to lure him and Vergil and watch them in action, only to be killed by Vergil.
+In the Netflix series, the White Rabbit was originally a human orphan, with a love for Lewis Carroll's book Alice in Wonderland, who accidentally was transported to the demon world, where he was adopted by lesser demons attempting to survive, growing up and devising a way to use random minor portals to take lesser demons as refugees to the human world.
+When humans massacred the refugees and left him barely alive, he started using demon blood to gain powers, becoming a terrorist with a rabbit mask and a black suit, focused on destroying the barrier created by Sparda, coming into conflict with Dante.
+In the Netflix series, White Rabbit's English voice is provided by Hoon Lee.